pal-robotics/realsense_gazebo_plugin/README.md

 # Intel RealSense Gazebo ROS plugin

 This package is a Gazebo ROS plugin for the Intel D435 realsense camera.

+## Note
+This branch is aimed for ROS2, if you are ROS1 user you can see the other branches(e.g melodic)

 ## Acknowledgement